-Medical Visitation once in two weeks, Sec.
-90. The provision in this section, that single Patients shall be visited at least once in every two weeks by a Physician, Surgeon, or Apothecary, not deriving any profit from the care or charge of such Patients, is one which has been sometimes found to bear hardly, especially on the families and friends of Patients who are in straitened circumstances; and in cases where the mental unsoundness has become day to day-as in cases where travelling and constant change of scene form part of the treatment confirmed and inveterate, or consists rather in deficiency or imbecility of mind than any active or positive disease, it can very rarely be of much use.
-In cases of this kind a power of dispensing might safely with such frequent visitations, after due examina- with in some tion and inquiry, might perhaps be safely and usefully vested in the Private Committee.
+Medical Visitation once in two weeks,

+Sec.
+90. The provision in this section, that single Patients shall be visited at least once in every two weeks by a Physician, Surgeon, or Apothecary, not deriving any profit from the care or charge of such Patients, is one which has been sometimes found to bear hardly, especially on the families and friends of Patients who are in straitened circumstances; and in cases where the mental unsoundness has become kept of their names, do not comprise so many as 200 cases (of whom about thirty were cases returned under the former Act), although the number of such patients received must have been much greater.

+confirmed and inveterate, or consists rather in deficiency or imbecility of mind than any active or positive disease, it can very rarely be of much use.
+In cases of this kind a power of dispensing might safely be dispensed with such frequent visitations, after due examina- with in some tion and inquiry, might perhaps be safely and usefully vested in the Private Committee.
 There Patients reis another class of cases in which the requiring Medical of such visitation has been sometimes felt as a men. considerable grievance-we mean where the party receiving the Patient is himself a Medical Practitioner, who must naturally feel it derogatory to him that a Patient, who, for the sake of privacy, as well as constant care and supervision, has been placed in his own house, under his immediate eye, should be visited and reported upon by another, it may be an inferior, or rival Practitioner.
 Besides this, a Medical Man having charge of a Patient, has it generally in his power to make arrangements by which, while the letter of the Statute is complied with, the visits become little more than a form.